Curiosities and history of Lanzarote

 In which way has Lanzarote been formed?

 It is estimated that the Island emerged at least 15 million years ago as a result of the Canary access point.
 It’s a volcanic point that is believed to be in the Canary Islands, north of the coast of Africa.
-It is supposed to be supported by a mantle plume quite deep and that appeared about 60 million years ago.
+Not only that, but it is supposed to be supported by a mantle plume quite deep and that appeared about 60 million years ago.

 The island emerged with others after the breaking of the continental tectonic plates of America and Africa.